 E. Student Access

 These are library accounts for students and teachers in Johnston County.
 Student accounts allow access to the library’s online resources and up to 10 print items and/or audiobooks at a time.
 These electronic cards utilize a student’s or teacher’s school ID number.
-No overdue fines will be charged on the student account.
+No overdue fines will be charged to the student account.
 The student or teacher is responsible for lost or damaged materials.
 Any holds placed using a student account can be held at any Johnston County Affiliated Library.

 F. Patrons’ Responsibilities